 You must understand why your competition ranks well and find out how your site matches up.
-This will help you set goals for writing additional content and your link campaign.
-Each keyword and industry can be vastly different so you need to understand which sites have top search engine ranking for your major keywords.
+This will help you set goals for writing additional content.
+Each keyword and industry can be vastly different, so you need to understand which sites have the top search engine ranking for your major keywords.

-By answering these types of questions, you can determine how your site stacks up against the competition and identify any weaknesses.
+By answering these types of questions and more, you can determine how your site stacks up against the competition and identify your weaknesses.

 Remember, the top SEO ranking goes to the site that is least imperfect.

 Most site owners identify competitors as those in their field who offer similar products or services and are in direct competition for the same customers.
 While these are certainly important, when doing competitive analysis, do not forget to look at sites ranking well for your keywords that may be informational sites or offering different products and services.
 You still need to analyze those sites to see why they are ranking well since the search engines have decided they are relevant.

 Your most important competitors are those sites that rank in the top 10 in the major search engines (such as Google and Bing) for your most important keywords.

 The SEOToolset® has a Research Summary Report that can show you who these sites are.
 Also keep an eye on the second and third pages of search results for any sites that might be making a large leap due to a solid organic search engine optimization strategy.

 The most common mistake that those new to SEO make is assuming that a site’s ranking is due to only one factor.

 There are over 200 components in Google’s algorithm, so many different factors come into play when a site is ranking well.
 Factors that otherwise do not carry much weight can become tie-breakers.